The Cornwall We Want

 Fortunate to live in Cornwall

-by Mongrel, almost 4 years ago
+by Mongrel, over 4 years ago

 I work in Plymouth, my wife works for Cornwall Council, when lockdown began we were both sent home by our employers to start working from home.
 I think we‘ve quite enjoyed it, I’m saving time and money by not having to commute, my wife says she’s more productive working from home.
 So the change to our work life has been for the better, though my wife does miss seeing her colleagues.